-Spearmint Leaf Tea has been used in a variety of products throughout the centuries.
+Spearmint Leaf Tea has been used in various products throughout the centuries.
 From cooking to toothpaste, cosmetics to tea, spearmint is an excellent addition to your daily routine.

-Cool, minty, and refreshing spearmint can be used in many different ways.
-Spearmint oil is often used in beauty products.
+Cool, minty, and refreshing, spearmint has many uses.
+In fact, beauty produces often use spearmint oil.
 The leaf extract is found in gum and toothpaste.
 Mint Balm is a salve rubbed on the forehead, nose, or chest for fast relief.

-Herbs are so essential to add to your diet.
-They contain no calories, fat, or sodium.
-If you add them to a dish, try to add them at the end of cooking as heat can destroy the health benefits.
+Herbs are so essential to your diet.
+They contain no calories, fat, nor sodium.
+If you add them to a dish, try adding them at the end of cooking as heat can destroy their health benefits.

-For a fresh burst of spearmint flavor, snap the leaf and add it to a drink or top a dessert.
-One of the best ways to add spearmint into your diet is to add it to a glass of ice water.
+Additionally, for a fresh burst of spearmint flavor, snap the leaf and add it to a drink or top a dessert.
+But, of course, one of the best ways to add spearmint to your diet is to add it to a glass of ice water.

 Try this recipe for a minty summer refresher for a twist on water: